Electromaster232/Discord-LiveBot/README.md

 </br>

 ### Akira!
-Akira is the livebot version of discord's Clyde.
-Except Akira has some fun commands!
+Akira is the livebot version of Discord's Clyde.
+Except Akira works like an actual Bot!
 Just use the prefix `/`.
 Only you can see what Akira says, so don't worry about interfering with any conversations. <br>
 <img src='https://i-banned.dj-electro.me/233641.png' style='border-radius: 10px;'>

 ### Profile card.